ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against the threshold as per the following steps:

-1. The authentication service request should have the following parameters: individualId, individualIdType,consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature,  dCode, mId, Bios (bioType, attriType) and the match score(s)
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 2. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication